-The acreage of natural communities was derived from CDFW VegCAMP (2007) and by referencing the associated ecosystem types described in the 2016 Central Valley Flood Protection Plan (CVFPP) Conservation Strategy (DWR 2016a) and Robinson et al. (2014).
+The acreage of natural communities was derived from CDFW VegCAMP (2007) and by referencing the associated ecosystem types described in the 2016 Central Valley Flood Protection Plan (CVFPP) Conservation Strategy (DWR 2016a) and SFEI-ASC (2014).
 The VegCAMP dataset maps vegetation in the Delta from field observations and high-resolution digital imagery, and classifies the vegetation based on the U.S. National Vegetation Classification Standard (http://usnvc.org).
-Vegetation classification (e.g., pickleweed, broadleaf-cattail) from the VegCAMP was referenced to ecosystem types (e.g., alkali seasonal wetland complex, valley foothill riparian) found in Robinson et al. (2014, Appendix A, pages 102 - 105).
+Vegetation classification (e.g., pickleweed, broadleaf-cattail) from the VegCAMP was referenced to ecosystem types (e.g., alkali seasonal wetland complex, valley foothill riparian) found in SFEI-ASC (2014, Appendix A, pages 102 - 105).